hapinessjs/rabbit-module/README.md

 [Back to top](#table-of-contents)

 ## Change History
+* v1.7.1 (2019-12-16)
+    * Handle all errors when sending a message
+    * Fix scope of "this" when sending message
 * v1.7.1 (2019-12-13)
     * Handle channel closed error when sending a message to add a custom code on the thrown error
 * v1.7.0 (2019-02-27)